Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

-The core of Newport's philosophy, Digital Minimalism, is succinctly defined as:
+Digital Minimalism, the core of Newport's philosophy, is defined as:

 A philosophy of technology use in which you focus your online time on a small number of carefully selected and optimized activities that strongly support things you value, and then happily miss out on everything else.

-In these words, Newport encapsulates a deliberate and mindful approach to navigating the digital landscape.
-Digital minimalism, as he defines it, advocates for a purposeful selection of online activities that align with one's values, optimizing the use of technology to enhance specific aspects of life.
+Newport's definition encapsulates a deliberate approach to navigating the digital landscape.
+At its core, digital minimalism advocates for purposefully selecting online activities that align with one's values while optimizing technology use to enhance specific aspects of life.
 The intentional omission of activities that don't strongly contribute to one's values is a key tenet of this philosophy.

-As an example, consider smartphones.
-They undoubtedly make texting easier, yet Newport suggests that this convenience should not dominate the way we connect with people.
+Consider smartphones as an example: while they undoubtedly facilitate easier texting, Newport argues that this convenience shouldn't dictate how we connect with others.
 Similarly, the ability to call individuals in faraway places, once an impossibility, should not entirely replace the way we used to live before these technological advancements.

 There are, of course, numerous details and nuances that individuals must assess based on their context.
 Carl Newport recognizes this and organizes his book around this understanding.

 The book is divided into 2 parts: Foundations and Practices.
-In the first part, the author discusses a lot of the theory behind his work and ends with a program to help the reader declutter their digital life – a “digital detox”.
-The second part of the book deals with more practical ideas on how to maintain a digitally minimalist lifestyle, backing this up with evidence from research, philosophy and other works.
+The first part explores the theoretical framework behind Newport's work and concludes with a "digital detox" program designed to help readers declutter their digital lives.
+The second part of the book deals with more practical ideas on how to maintain a digitally minimalist lifestyle, supported by research, philosophy and other works.

 – PART 1: Foundations